Advertiser Disclosure

 Best Affordable Option

-ExpressVPN impressed us the most with its extensive installation guides and the ability to customize which devices are connected to the router’s VPN.
+Unless you purchase a router with a virtual private network (VPN) pre-installed, it can be difficult to set up a VPN on your router.
+When it comes to the best VPNs for routers, ExpressVPN impressed us the most with its extensive installation guides and the ability to customize which devices have a VPN connection.
 Meanwhile, NordVPN is a good option for those looking for additional security features besides a VPN.
-If budget is a primary concern, then Surfshark provides a low-cost VPN with high-quality services.
+And if budget is a primary concern, then Surfshark provides a low-cost VPN with high-quality services.

 NordVPN: Best for powerful extras